Last updated 3/17/2020

 Visual: Slide changes to say the following: Not familiar with an area, tip, or term?
 Look it up!

-As the speaker talks, the following key terms flash on the screen: reference entries, quotes, paraphrases, parenthetical citations, in-text citations, et al., ampersand, citation frequency, secondary sources, personal communications, citing yourself, template, verb tenses, passive voice, anthropomorphism, serial commas, abbreviations, capitalization, numbers.
+As the speaker talks, the following key terms flash on the screen: reference entries, quotes, paraphrases, parenthetical citations, narrative< citations, et al., ampersand, citation frequency, secondary sources, personal communications, citing yourself, template, verb tenses, passive voice, anthropomorphism, serial commas, abbreviations, capitalization, numbers.

 Audio: In this video, we’ll review the two types of APA rules, citing sources and style.
 APA has many citing and style rules, and we’ll give you quick tips and introduce you to terms in each of these areas, but we won’t be talking about them in-depth—remember, this is a crash course!
 Instead, get out a pen and paper.
 If you’re not familiar with one of these areas of APA, a tip we give, or a term we use (we’ll help you by displaying key terms in bold), write it down so you can look it up later!
 At the end of the video we’ll show you where to find more information on our website.
 Let’s get started!